Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Apparently Miss Chang and Miss Buehler had decided to make fashion statements of their pregnancies and were wearing dresses that subtly accentuated rather than hid the fact.
 A sleek, dark blue cheongsam in Miss Chang’s case, and a dignified wine-bottle-green piece for Miss Buehler.
 Not a foot wrong there, as far as he could see.

 They were accompanied by frankly the three most handsome males in the room, two of whom weren’t even adolescents yet.
 The young Buehler brothers cut charming figures and looked strangely comfortable to Sir Jeremy’s eyes… But the same could not, alas, be said for Mister Etsicitty.
-All the tailoring in the world---and he was *exquisitely* tailored tonight---couldn’t make him look like he wasn’t *far* out of his element.
+All the tailoring in the world - and he was *exquisitely* tailored tonight - couldn’t make him look like he wasn’t *far* out of his element.
 And where Miss Buehler’s solution to her nerves was straight-backed composure, his was more…

 “He looks like a friendly caveman who has *no* idea what to do,” Winton sighed.